Are you being stingy and hoarding what you know? Maybe it’s time to be the conduit!

 Some people just have a knack for acquiring information.

-Are you the type of person who always seems to know where to go to get answers and/or always seems to be in-the-know?
+Are you the type of person who always seems to know where to go to get answers?
+Do people come to you for answers?
+Then you are the sponge.

-If you are the sponge, find an outlet to share your discoveries.
+As a person in-the-know, find a way to share your discoveries.
 This could be a blog or your favorite social network.
+Get more tips on how to share on LinkedIn here.

 The conduit ensures information continues to flow.

-The conduit doesn’t necessarily have the answer to the question, but they know where to go to find it.
+You may not have the answer to every question, but you know where to find it.
 If you are privy to information, data, or resources that could help other people, will you please share it?

-If promoting your own knowledge is difficult, then promote the skills/knowledge expertise of someone you respect.
+If promoting your own knowledge is difficult, then just share the knowledge or expertise of someone you respect.
 Introduce two people who would benefit from knowing each other.
 You could even promote an upcoming event they are participating in.

 Here’s a challenge: Can you incorporate one of these phrases into your daily language?